thinkahead/microshift/hack/all-in-one/README-RaspberryPi4.md

         ```
     2. Update the kernel to avoid the "Error cannot access '/sys/fs/cgroup/cpu/cpu.cfs_quota_us': No such file or directory"
         ```
-        ls -l /sys/fs/cgroup/cpu/cpu.cfs_quota_us # This needs to be present for microshift to work, Let's fix it
+        ls -l /sys/fs/cgroup/cpu/cpu.cfs_quota_us # This needs to be present for MicroShift to work, Let's fix it
         ```

         Change kernel from raspberrypi2-kernel4-5.4.60-v8.1.el8.aarch64 to raspberrypi2-kernel4.5.4.155-v8.1.el8 as follows: